-"RESOLVED THAT pursuant to Sections 196, 197 and 203 of the Companies Act, 2013 ("Act"), read with the Companies (Remuneration of Managerial Personnel) Rules, 2014, Schedule V and other applicable provisions, if any, of the Companies Act, 2013 and as per the Articles of Association of the Company and as recommended by the Nomination

-& remuneration Committee (NRC), consent of the members be and is hereby accorded for revision in remuneration of Mr. Sanjiv Sharma (DIN: 08478247) as Whole Time Director of the Company with effect from 1st April,2023 for his remaining tenure upto 31st July, 2027 on the following terms and conditions including remuneration as given below.
+"RESOLVED THAT pursuant to Sections 196, 197 and 203 of the Companies Act, 2013 ("Act"), read with the Companies (Remuneration of Managerial Personnel) Rules, 2014, Schedule V and other applicable provisions, if any, of the Companies Act, 2013 and as per the Articles of Association of the Company and as recommended by the Nomination & remuneration Committee (NRC) and Board consent of the members be and is hereby accorded for revision in remuneration as per Company policy every year of Mr. Sanjiv Sharma (DIN: 08478247) and Board as Whole Time Director of the Company with effect from 1st July, 2024 for his remaining tenure upto 31st July, 2027 on the following terms and conditions including remuneration as given below.

-- 1. Basic Salary of Rs.
-4,00,000/- (Rs.
-Four Lakhs only) per month. - HRA of Rs.
-3,00,000/- (Rs.
-Three Lakhs only) per month. - Gratuity as Per Gratuity Act., if applicable - 4.
+- Basic Salary of ₹ 7,00,000/- (₹ Seven Lakhs only) per month - HRA of ₹ 2,60,000/- (₹ Two Lakhs sixty thousand only) per month. - 3.
+Gratuity as Per Gratuity Act., - 4.
 Contribution to provident fund and pension fund subject to specified ceiling in applicable Acts, if any.